apache/daffodil-vscode/README.md

 # Legal

-Apache, Apache Feather Logo, Apache Daffodil, Daffodil, and the Apache Daffodil logo are trademarks of The Apache Software Foundation.
+Apache, the Apache logo, Apache Daffodil, Daffodil, and the Apache Daffodil logo are trademarks of The Apache Software Foundation.
 Visual Studio Code and VS Code are trademarks of Microsoft® Corporation.
 All rights reserved.

 #### Footnotes